Visit the Justice & Police Museum

 Explore the museum on your own or ask our friendly staff for information about our daily tours.

-At 11.30am we offer a family-friendly Bushrangers Behind Bars courtroom experience, where everyone is welcome to join in a mock trial of bushranger John Vane (a member of the Ben Hall Gang).
+- 11.30am (on Saturdays & Sundays) we offer a family-friendly Bushrangers Behind Bars courtroom experience where everyone is welcome to join in a mock trial of bushranger John Vane, member of the Ben Hall Gang.

 - 2.30pm (on Saturdays & Sundays) adults can join in our Murder in the Museum tour.